Sorry, the witty-title generator is on the fritz.

 I had thought to head back into the Center, even though it was closing soon, but my friend (who knows everybody) informed me of an industry party going on at the Yardhouse at 18:00, the same one we had gone to last year.
 I went with him back to his room he was sharing with a friend of ours, so he could change clothes.
 I was uncomfortably aware of my own street clothes (I was wearing my Monty Python shirt and jeans), but there was obviously nothing I could do about it.

 Turns out I worried for nothing, cos the attire was a mix of formal and casual; someone was even dressed as a tree.
 The party was in a basement-esque room under the main dining floor, and though I’m sure the acoustics are great for a small event, in this case, it made everything very loud.
 I don’t drink normally, and I was driving anyway, so I couldn’t take advantage of the open bar, but I mingled with the crowd to see if there was anybody I knew.
-Last year, I had seen Kevin Michael Richardson to my delight, and also got to meet Peter Hastings.
+Last year, I got to meet Peter Hastings.
 This time round, I didn’t recognize anybody right away, and since my friend had disappeared, I struck up conversation with a nice lady who looked as overwhelmed and slightly deafened as me.
 We chatted for a bit, then I was led away by Tom Tataranowicz, the genius behind many episodes of Biker Mice from Mars, and who I had met a few times before.
 He took me to his table, and we talked about this and that, and he introduced to his industry peeps, one of whom noticed my shirt and told me about when he saw the Pythons perform live when they were at City Center in 1976, so that was pretty awesome.

 There was also a few photo booth, and Tom gave me his cap to wear.